Nishok5/Chennai-Sat-Vision/README.md

 # Chennai-Sat-Vision
-FullStack WebApplication for managing a digital cable tv business through online
+FullStack windows application for managing a super market